engrnisarahmed/dan.carley.co/_posts/2014-05-21-working-late-responsibly.markdown

 myself included) failed to account for is the effect that participating in this has on the people around us.
-It's a cycle that quietly and unwittingly ratchets up the pressure on our colleagues, who may either feel willingly egged-on to do the same or, much worse, unwilling pressured into keeping pace.
+It's a cycle that quietly and unwittingly ratchets up the pressure on our colleagues, who may either feel willingly egged-on to do the same or, much worse, unwillingly pressured into keeping pace.

 If people observe others replying to email lists, pushing commits, opening